leegeunhyeok/node-self/README.md

 You can use `self` property in Node.js.

-- Super light weight
+- Super lightweight
 - Pure Javascript
-- Zero dependency
+- Zero dependencies
-- Safe
-- No Bundler/Transpiler/Other things
-- No more bugs

 ### Compatibility